Care management in aged care

 - Waiting periods are long – it could be up to a year by the time you’ve been assessed and received a Home Care Package

-- Part pensioners and self-funded retirees need to make a financial contribution to a Home Care Package which is referred to as an income tested fee.
+- Part pensioners and self-funded retirees need to make a financial contribution to a Home Care Package which is referred to as an income-tested fee.
 Therefore, it’s not always worth it for self-funded retirees to accept a Home Care Package, compared to paying for private services which are more readily available.
 The maximum income tested fee is $32.30 per day capped at $11,759.74 per year.
-This is a significant amount of fees that could instead be used to pay directly for private case management.
+This is a significant amount of fees that could instead be used to pay directly for private care management.

-How Empower Aged Care delivers case management
+How Empower Aged Care delivers care management

 Seniors and their families turn to Empower Aged Care to coordinate home care services.
 Sometimes they’ve tried to arrange everything themselves and found it confusing and time-consuming to navigate the aged care system and all the providers.